decasia/anthropology-of-gender-2019/Assignments/Ethnographic Exercise 2.md

 *Observation and very short interview exercise*

-1. Return to the space that you visited for your first assignment. (*However*, if you were unhappy with your first site, you may pick another instead.)
+1. Return to the space that you visited for your first assignment. (*However*, if this is infeasible or you were unhappy with your first site, you may pick another instead.)
 2. Spend 30-45 minutes at the site.
 Pay close attention to what people are doing and *how it may reflect race, class, gender and sexuality.* (Or any other sort of social identity that is relevant.)
 3. Take notes on anything that catches your attention.
 4. Chat briefly with at least two people.
 Ask them about something that has caught your attention in the site.
-See what they make of their own situations.
+See what they make of the situation.

 *Writing exercise*